oliverslade/manto-web/README.md

-# Openchat
+# Mento

 A privacy-first web client for chatting with LLMs using your own API key.
 No accounts.
 No server-side storage.
 No telemetry.

 ## Why this exists

 Most AI chat apps either keep your data, require accounts, or hide how requests are handled.
-Openchat is the opposite: a minimal relay + simple UI that lets you talk to a model without giving any of your data to a third party.
+Mento is the opposite: a minimal relay + simple UI that lets you talk to a model without giving any of your data to a third party.

 ## Why API-direct matters for privacy